ToshihiroIguchi/pboptim/README.md

 Population Based Search

 ### Description
-Pboptim is a wrapper for population based search.
+Pboptim is an R package that performs multiple population based search.
-Algorithms "Differential Evolution Optimization", "Particle Swarm Optimization",
+Algorithms Differential Evolution Optimization, Particle Swarm Optimization,
-"Genetic Algorithms" and
+Genetic Algorithms and
-"Random Search" can be used.
+Random Search can be used.
 "pboptim" depends on "DEoptim", "pso", and "GA" packages.

 ### Installation